 Borrowers can also verify rental income by providing lenders with a tax return for the most recent year that shows the income from the property on the Schedule E, although this only applies if you are refinancing and is not possible with purchase mortgages.

-We should highlight that if you have less than a year of experience receiving rental income or managing properties, you can only include rental income less than or equal to the total monthly housing expense -- loan payment, property tax, homeowners insurance and homeowners association (HOA) dues (if applicable) -- for the property in your mortgage application.
+We should highlight that if you have less than a year of experience receiving rental income or managing properties, you can only include rental income less than or equal to the total monthly housing expense -- which includes the loan payment, property tax, homeowners insurance and homeowners association (HOA) dues (if applicable) -- for the property in your mortgage application.

 For example, if the property is projected to generate $6,000 in monthly rental income and the total monthly housing expense is $5,000, the lender only adds $5,000 to your personal income to determine the mortgage you qualify for, even though the actual rental income is higher.

 If you have at least one year of experience receiving rental income or in property management, there is no limit to the rental income that can be included in your application.

 Please note that if you do not currently own or rent a home, you cannot use rental income from the units you do not intend to occupy to qualify for the mortgage.